Leopardos de Santa Clara

+History

 Founding

 In the fall of 1921, with a depressed economy and political instability, the Cuban League fielded only two teams, Almendares and Habana, and played a shortened schedule.
 Abel Linares controlled the league, owning both franchises.
 For the 1922/23 season, he set out to expand the league to four teams by establishing new teams in Marianao, a suburb of Havana, and in Santa Clara, the capital of Las Villas Province in the center of the island.
 Santa Clara was the first Cuban League team to be located outside of metropolitan Havana since the Matanzas club folded in 1909.

 Linares assigned his long-time associate, Tinti Molina, to organize and manage the team.
 As manager of the Cuban Stars (West), he had contacts he could use to recruit top Negro league players from the United States.
 The team would play at La Boulanger Park, a small stadium with a capacity of fewer than 3,000 people.
 In an effort to draw from a regional fan base, they scheduled all of the team's home games on weekends.

 The team recruited several local players—Alejandro Oms, a Santa Clara native, Pablo Mesa of nearby Caibarién, and Julio Rojo of neighboring Sagua la Grande.
 From the United States, Molina recruited a number of top Negro league players—pitchers Bill Holland and Dave Brown, infielders Frank Warfield and Oliver Marcelle, and superstar outfielder Oscar Charleston.
 Filling out the roster were pitcher Eustaquio Pedroso, infielders Manuel Parrado, Ramón González, and Matías Ríos, and outfielder Felipe Sierra.

 The 1922/23 season began on November 25.
 By January, the Leopardos were in the lead of a tight race, with only 2 1/2 separating them from the fourth-place team.
 Then, with the season half over, a dispute took place when the league refused to count Sunday games, taking away one of Santa Clara's wins.
 Santa Clara withdrew from the league in protest and forfeited their remaining games.
 Their record stood at 14–13, but dropped to 14–40 after deducting 27 losses by forfeit.
 Charleston hit .446, but had too few at bats for the batting title.
 Oms also had an outstanding performance, hitting .436.

 1923/24 season

 For 1923/24, the Leopardos loaded up with American Negro league talent.
 Linares and Molina brought back pitchers Holland, Brown, and Pedroso and added Americans Rube Currie and Merven Ryan, as well as Cuban legend José Méndez, and Pedro Dibut, who had just been signed by the Cincinnati Reds.
-In the infield, first basemen Oscar Johnson and Eddie Douglass and shortstop Dobie Moore joined the returning second baseman, Warfield, and third baseman, Marcelle.
+In the infield, first basemen Heavy Johnson and Eddie Douglass and shortstop Dobie Moore joined the returning second baseman, Warfield, and third baseman, Marcelle.
 The regular outfielders, Charleston, Oms, and Mesa, were the same as in the previous season, and Esteban Montalvo was the backup outfielder.